tomconnors/datastar-expressions/README.md

+# `expressions`

-# clojure to datastar expression transpiler
+> Clojure to Datastar expression transpiler

-This is a proof-of-concept for writing [datastar](https://data-star.dev/) expressions using clojure without manual string concatenation.
+`expressions` is a proof-of-concept for writing [🚀 datastar][dt] expressions using Clojure without manual string concatenation.

 Instead of: